I Have Been There – Sao Paulo

 Chun Hua Catherine Dong is at Chun Hua Catherine Dong is at MASP with a garbage bin in Sao Paulo

-I Have Been There is an on-going public intervention performance that explores belonging, diaspora, and existence in public spaces.
+I Have Been There is an on-going public intervention performance that explores belonging, diaspora, and embodied existence in public spaces.
 Each time I travel to a new place, I make a new duvet with Chinese traditional embroidered silk fabric.
 Covered by the duvet, I lie on ground of historical sites, landmarks, tourist attractions, and other significant places or events as a sign of negotiating and/or engaging with cultures and spaces.

 This project often brings me into a liminal space.
 A space where I am not necessarily formally excluded, but not welcome neither.
 Especially when I am in a place highly controlled or politicalized, my intervention becomes risky.
 I have been arrested, forced to delete my photo documentations, stopped and questioned by police and security guards many times.
-And thus, this performance becomes a tool to test out freedom and democracy of spaces.
+And thus, this performance becomes a tool of testing out freedom and democracy of spaces.
+I Have Been There reimagines the public space as a stage, a playground, a site for unsanctioned art and subtle resistance.
+It opens a space for reflection on how bodies can intervene in systems of power through acts of stillness and presence.
+It offers an alternative framework for performative intervention, contributing to conversations in creative cultural activism and social change.

 Photo credit: Marcelo Schellini